ddprrt/ddprrt.github.io/_posts/2015-09-07-gulp-4-passthrough.md

 Another nice addition to `vinyl-fs` that will end up in Gulp 4 is the possibility of having "passthrough" source streams.
-This basically allows `gulp.src` to be writeable.
+This basically allows `gulp.src` to be writable.
 So what does this mean for you?

 Usually, `gulp.src` would create a stream of file objects based on the globbing pattern you provide.
 This made `gulp.src` mandatory to be at the beginning of